UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

         StatisticsData --> Graph
         weatherStationData --> DataSource
     ```

-    Make a markdown document in your learners folder with the mermaid chart
-    Add objects that we need for our weather project such as Display, Graph.
-    References to the requirements found in the [requirements](https://github.com/programming-formalisms/programming_formalisms_project_summer_2025/blob/main/docs/requirements.md) document (A requirements document is often referred to as an SRS - System/**S**oftware **R**equirement **S**pecification )

 ???+ question "Make an refactoring and extension of your class diagrams from [Expressive data types](https://uppmax.github.io/programming_formalisms/expressive_data_type/)"(10 min)